Bealby/grandpas-pocket-watch-shop/README.md

   white text.

-  It should be encouraged for users to want register to the Website and why they should.
-Due to this the sentence 'To book a Repair or Valuation please sign in/up" was added to the user login/put pages in the prompt screens to help give users a reaosn.
+  It should be encouraged for users to want register to the Website and users often want to know 'why' they should.
+Therefore when a user clicks on the link to services they will be redirected to the Login in page, and be greeted with the text 'To book a Repair or Valuation please sign in/up', informing the user accordingly.

 - Toast info windows are set up throughout the Website to help notify the user upon any successes, information, warnings and error messages.